rishisareen/rishisareen-old.github.io/_posts/2019-02-24-nutrition-the-carb-challenge.markdown

 categories: nutrition
 ---

-In the previous article, we covered the basics about Nutrition.
+In the [previous post](nutrition-a-primer.html), we covered the basics about Nutrition.

 Today we will dig deeper into Carbs, and particularly sugar.
 <!--more-->